Phalcode/gamevault-docs/docs/server-docs/setup.md

 Docker and Docker Compose are recommended to set up the GameVault server.
 If you do not have Docker and Docker Compose installed on your system, follow these steps to install them:

 - **Docker**: You can download Docker from the official [Docker website](https://www.docker.com/get-started).
-- **Docker Compose**: Docker Compose is already included in the Docker Desktop installation for Windows and macOS users.
-If you are using Linux, follow the instructions on the [Docker Compose installation page](https://docs.docker.com/compose/install/).
+- **Docker Compose**: Docker Compose is already included in the current Docker installations for Windows, Linux and macOS users as `docker compose`.
+If you are still using `docker-compose`, follow the instructions on the [Docker Compose Migration Guide](https://docs.docker.com/compose/migrate/).

 ### 2. Create a Docker Compose file